mirusu400/mirusu400/README.md

 # I'm mirusu400.

-For now, I'm interesting about `Web Framework(Django, FastAPI)`, `Crawling`, `webRTC` so I'm keep learning about.
+Interested in `Windows Reversing` and `Crawling`.

 Also interested in `data analyzing` and `editing(Modding)`.

-If you want to contact me, or need my help(about Localization or anything!) please mail me in my profile.
+If you want to contact me, or need my help(about Localization/Reversing/Crawling or anything!) please mail me in my profile.

 Usually using `Python3`, `Javascript`, `Autohotkey` for programming and `Python3` for problem solving, but I also learning C, C++, PHP.